MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/background-services.md

    limitations under the License.  -->
 # Debug background services

-The **Background Services** section of Microsoft Edge DevTools is a collection of tools for the JavaScript APIs that enable your website to send and receive updates even when a user doesn't have your website open.
-A background service is functionally similar to a [background process](https://en.wikipedia.org/wiki/Background_process).
+The **Background Services** section of Microsoft Edge DevTools is a collection of tools for the Web APIs that enable your website to send and receive data even when a user doesn't use your website, and enable the browser to report production problems to your server.

 Microsoft Edge DevTools considers each of the following APIs to be a background service: